LordDeatHunter/dhhome/static/data/projects/other/imaginenc.md

 ## Version 1 - "Base 79 Octillion"

-When thinking of what I could do for the puzzle for the ARG, I kept thinking what I'm doing was too obvious, so I decided to split the data into segments which would be encoded into "chunks" of 2x2 pixels instead of a single pixel.
+When thinking of what I could do for the puzzle for the ARG, I kept thinking that what I was doing was too obvious, so I decided to split the data (in this version, "data" only refers to text) into segments which would be encoded into "chunks" of 2x2 pixels instead of a single pixel.

 Since each pixel consists of 3 colors (RGB), and each color could have a value in the range of 0-255, that's 2<sup>
 8</sup> possible values per color, or 2<sup>3\*8</sup> (2<sup>24</sup> = 16.7 million) possible values per pixel.
 Since